daisybio/NeEDL/README.md

 ## Dependencies

-Before using GenEpiSeeker, you have to install the following external dependencies:
+Before using NeEDL, you have to install the following external dependencies:

-- [CMake](https://cmake.org/) version 2.6 or higher (for compilation).
+- [CMake](https://cmake.org/) version 2.7 or higher (for compilation).
 Installation instructions can be found [here](https://cmake.org/install/).
 - [Doxygen](http://www.stack.nl/~dimitri/doxygen/) (for creating the documentation).
 Installation instructions can be found [here](https://www.stack.nl/~dimitri/doxygen/manual/install.html).
 - [OpenMP](http://www.openmp.org/) compatible C++ compiler.
 Under Linux, OpenMP is supported by default.
 Under macOS, please install [libomp](https://formulae.brew.sh/formula/libomp) using [Homebrew](https://brew.sh/).
 After having installed Homebrew, open a shell and execute `brew install libomp`.

-The following external dependencies are distributed with GenEpiSeeker and do not have to be installed separately:
+The following external dependencies are distributed with NeEDL and do not have to be installed separately:

 - [Boost (version 1.71.0)](https://www.boost.org/).
 - [Catch (version 2.13.9)](https://github.com/catchorg/Catch2)